I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportacquiremsispinlock.md

 <p> </p>

 ## -remarks
 <p>A miniport driver calls the <b>StorPortAcquireMSISpinLock</b> routine to acquire the MSI spin lock for a particular message.
-To release the spin lock, the miniport driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567494">StorPortReleaseMSISpinLock</a> routine.
-This routine is used by a miniport drivers to acquire a  the MSI spin lock for an individual message only when the <b>InterruptSynchronizationMode</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567785">PORT_CONFIGURATION_INFORMATION</a> structure is set to <b>InterruptSynchronizePerMessage</b>.</p>

-<p>When a miniport needs to synchronize with all messages, it can use one call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567025">StorPortAcquireSpinLock</a> which will acquire a lock for each message in the proper order.</p>

-<p>A miniport driver calls the <b>StorPortAcquireMSISpinLock</b> routine to acquire the MSI spin lock for a particular message.
-To release the spin lock, the miniport driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567494">StorPortReleaseMSISpinLock</a> routine.
-This routine is used by a miniport drivers to acquire a  the MSI spin lock for an individual message only when the <b>InterruptSynchronizationMode</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567785">PORT_CONFIGURATION_INFORMATION</a> structure is set to <b>InterruptSynchronizePerMessage</b>.</p>
+To release the spin lock, the miniport driver calls the <a href="..\storport\nf-storport-storportreleasemsispinlock.md">StorPortReleaseMSISpinLock</a> routine.
+This routine is used by a miniport drivers to acquire a  the MSI spin lock for an individual message only when the <b>InterruptSynchronizationMode</b> member of the <a href="..\strmini\ns-strmini--port-configuration-information~r1.md">PORT_CONFIGURATION_INFORMATION</a> structure is set to <b>InterruptSynchronizePerMessage</b>.</p>

-<p>When a miniport needs to synchronize with all messages, it can use one call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff567025">StorPortAcquireSpinLock</a> which will acquire a lock for each message in the proper order.</p>
+<p>When a miniport needs to synchronize with all messages, it can use one call to <a href="..\storport\nf-storport-storportacquirespinlock.md">StorPortAcquireSpinLock</a> which will acquire a lock for each message in the proper order.</p>

 ## -requirements
 <table>